 Tips for how a sick child's classroom can helping and supporting a child who is in and out of the hospital with cancer

 No two birth experiences are alike and a mother's transition from labor and delivery to new motherhood can be vastly different.
-For some moms, moving out of a traumatic birth experience (TBE) never seems to happen.
+For some , moving out of a traumatic birth experience (TBE) can take a long time to happen.
 Some have been physically injured by the birth of their baby, and postpartum care doesn't always address these health issues.
-Other new moms are impacted by anxiety, anger and disappointment as well as full blown postpartum depression.
-Post
+Others are impacted by anxiety, anger and disappointment around their birth as well as full blown